VIRTUAL NET-METERING

 Wat is the method of electricity netting?

 The electricity netting will be carried out by the electricity supplier with whom the consumer has contracted, either on a bimonthly or monthly basis (depending on the consumer category), for a period of exactly 36 months, in accordance with the procedure described in the Net-Metering Category.
-The electricity generated by a photovoltaic system will be offset against the imported electricity from the grid (consumption/account) of a single residential unit or premises, which is located at a different site from the photovoltaic system.

 What is the duration of the contract with the supplier?